lipiventura/PFL-FEUP/README.md

 ### Evaluation of the Game State
 We evaluate the Game State using two functions.
 First we use valid_moves/2 to obtain a list of every possible play for the two players, keeping them in the L parameter.
-Then, with checkBestOption/6 we check the number of moves left for each play available in L.
+Then, with checkBestOption/6 we check the number of moves left to de opponent for each play available in L.

 ### Computer's Move